 A trustee is a person or company, acting separately from an employer, who holds assets for the beneficiaries of the pension scheme.
 Trustees are responsible for ensuring that the pension scheme is run properly and that members' benefits are secure.

 In fulfilling their role, trustees must be aware of their legal duties and responsibilities.
-From April 2006 the law requires trustees to have knowledge and understanding of, amongst other things, the law relating to pensions and trusts, the funding of pension schemes and the investment of scheme assets.
+The law requires trustees to have knowledge and understanding of, amongst other things, the law relating to pensions and trusts, the funding of pension schemes and the investment of scheme assets.

 The law also requires trustees to be familiar with: